-Just four days ago we wrote about the impending popularity of “hard seltzer”, the alcoholic, lightly flavoured sparkling water that last year broke the US and which many local brewers have since rushed to create.
+Just a few months ago we wrote about the impending popularity of “hard seltzer”, the alcoholic, lightly flavoured sparkling water that last year broke the US and which many local brewers have since rushed to create.

 “Making the decision to come here was an easy one.
 Consumers familiar with the brand in America have made sure to have their voices heard on our social media channels, demanding we bring White Claw to Aussie shores,” said Davin Nugent, CEO of Mark Anthony Brands International, White Claw’s parent company, in a statement.